yashas-13/curly-dollop/README.md

 # Team Portal

 This is a simple internal messaging and file sharing system built with PHP and Bootstrap.
-It is designed for small teams that need to exchange messages and files on a shared hosting environment.
+It now ships with a small custom stylesheet that applies a dark "Discord-like" appearance.
+The system is designed for small teams that need to exchange messages and files on a shared hosting environment.

 ## Features